pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 This also takes you to a webpage saying "Thank you for your response, the event organizer has been notified".
 The pretix server will not send a confirmation email.
 The requirement for the date will remain open.

+## Troubleshooting

+### The shop does not display some dates

+**Problem:** You are using the "Resources and scheduling" plugin and your shop does not display all of your dates.

+**Solution:** You either need to schedule resources for those dates, or you need to allow customers to book before you have scheduled any resources.

+For the first option, see [Assigning resources to dates](#assigning-resources-to-dates)

+For the second option, navigate to :Navpath:Your event series → :fa3-ticket:Products:.
+Edit the product that grants access to the dates that the shop is not displaying.
+Open the :btn:Requirements: tab.
+Check the box next to "Allow customers to book before resources are scheduled".
+If you check this box, your shop will display all dates to which this product grants access, even if you have not scheduled any resources for them.

+Click the :btn:Save: button.
+For every product that grants access to a date that is not appearing in the calendar, repeat these steps.